 The SteelSeries Rival 600 is one of the most feature-heavy gaming mice on the market.
 This company already has a propensity for going big and heavy on features, so much so their previous model — SteelSeries Rival 500 — went overboard with 15 different buttons.
 Thankfully, this model has scaled back to a manageable and ideal 5 buttons placed strategically.

 One of the features I appreciated was the removable sides.
 Out of the box, this mouse weighs only 96g, but you can attach the sides if you prefer heavier mouses and bring it up to 128g.
-This makes it suitable for people with varied needs.
+This makes it suitable for people with varied needs in PC gaming.
 In terms of aesthetics, this mouse also comes equipped with eight zones of lighting.
 As such, you can set up the lighting however you want, even using several colors all at once.

 This mouse has one of the best sensors available — TrueMove 3 sensor.
 In addition to that, it also has a secondary sensor that will prevent your mouse from moving if you lift it up even slightly, ensuring that your gameplay isn’t affected.
 It also has a 12,000 CPI sensitivity.

-All in all, if you care about unique features and sleek aesthetics, this is the best overall gaming mouse on the market.
-Reviewers at TechRadar believe this mouse is especially suitable for FPS games that require pure accuracy.
+All in all, if you care about unique features and sleek aesthetics, this is the best overall gaming mouse for serious gamers on the market.
+Reviewers at TechRadar believe this mouse is especially suitable for FPS games that require pure accuracy, like Fortnite.